sftpgo/docs/docs/tutorials/eventmanager.md

 # Event Manager

 The Event Manager allows an administrator to configure HTTP notifications, commands execution, email notifications and carry out certain server operations based on server events or schedules.
-More details [here](../eventmanager.md).
+[More details](../eventmanager.md).

 Let's see some common use cases.